r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 It's possible to overdo this, and seem as if you are asking "good questions" for the sake of asking "good questions".
-Be genuinely interested in your interviewers responses, and listen actively.
+Be genuinely interested in your interviewer's responses, and listen actively.
 Also, ensure that you're asking questions that your interviewer is the best person to answer.
 Your recruiter is not going to be able to provide too much information about specific engineering culture questions.